bezzad/Downloader/README.md

     MaxTryAgainOnFailover = 5,
     // release memory buffer after each 50 MB MaximumMemoryBufferBytes = 1024 * 1024 * 50,
-    // download parts of file as parallel or not.
-Default value is false ParallelDownload = true,
+    // download parts of the file as parallel or not.
+The default value is false ParallelDownload = true,
     // number of parallel downloads.
 The default value is the same as the chunk count ParallelCount = 4,